opengovfoundation/madison/docs/README.md

 ## Localization

-* Add the locale you want to add support for in the the `supported-locales` key in `config/laravel-gettext.php`.
+* Make a new directory for the language you want to add support for under `resources/assets/lang` and copy the files from `resources/assets/lang/en` into it.
-* Generate a blank `.po` file for the new locale with `make gettext-prep`
-* Open the new locale file `resources/lang/i18n/<locale>/LC_MESSAGES/messages.po` in Poedit
-* Click the "Update" button in Poedit to scan for all the translations needed, then get to translating
-* Save the file in Poedit and open a pull request to get it merged
+* Open each PHP file in the new directory and translate the values of each array element into the language you're interested in.
+Note, only translate the *values*, do not change the keys of the elements as that will break the lookup of the translation.

 We encourage you to create new locale files and submit them back to the project!
 We hope to support many languages in the future.